rananna/bttf-alarm-clock/readme.md

     *   **Web UI Themes**: Change the color scheme of the web interface to match your favorite BTTF aesthetic.
     *   **Physical Button Controls**: Full control over core functions without needing the web UI.
     ## Hardware Requirements

 This project requires a handful of common electronics components.
 Below is a detailed Bill of Materials (BOM) for everything you'll need to assemble the clock.

-## Bill of Materials (BOM)
+The links provided are examples; feel free to source components from your preferred supplier.

 | Component                    | Quantity | Notes                                                                                               |
 | ---------------------------- | :------: | --------------------------------------------------------------------------------------------------- |